How to Plant, Grow, and Care for Oxalis Triangularis

 Oxalis triangularis, the false shamrock, is simply stunning.
-Learn how to grow it indoors and out with our complete grower's guide!
+It makes the perfect houseplant and can also be grown in the garden.
+Learn how to grow it with our complete grower's guide.
+Expert Lorin Nielsen will take you through it.

 Contents

-The purple leaves and small flowers of the Oxalis triangularis plant are distinctive.
-It’s often called the “false shamrock” because its leaves resemble those of shamrocks.
-This isn’t a shamrock, though — shamrocks are a form of clover, and this is anything but!
+Oxalis triangularis has distinctive purple leaves and small flowers.
+It’s often called the “false shamrock” because its leaves resemble those of a shamrock.
+This isn’t a shamrock, though – shamrocks are a form of clover, and this is anything but!

 Nearly heart-shaped or triangular leaves move depending on the ambient light.
 At night, the love plant’s leaves will fold down like an umbrella, and the flowers close.
 But once morning comes, they reopen and stretch up to catch the sun.

-A variety of purple wood sorrel, this foliage plant’s a great choice as an ornamental.
+This foliage perennial is a variety of purple wood sorrel and a great choice as an ornamental.
 It’s lovely both indoors and out and can be the perfect houseplant.
 It’s easy to care for as long as it’s got the right temperature, and it’ll come back year after year!

-For those of us in warm climates, the Oxalis triangularis plant works well both in xeriscaping and in regular landscaping.
+For those of us in warm climates, Oxalis triangularis works well both in xeriscaping and in regular landscaping.
 You’ll find it to be surprisingly adaptable so long as you keep it mulched.
-It also can make for an unusual ground cover plant in warm climates!
+It also can make for an unusual ground cover in warm climates.

 So why look for a four-leaved clover when you can have a three-leaved lucky shamrock plant?
 Let’s go over everything your Oxalis triangularis could need to explode into growth!